neilbest-db/overwatch/docs-compose/overwatch_docs/content/GettingStarted/Configuration.md

 ---

 ## Configuration Basics
-The Overwatch configuration can be created as a case class of [OverwatchParams](#overwatchparams) or as a json string passed into the main class `com.databricks.labs.overwatch.BatchRunner`.
+The Overwatch configuration can be created as a case class of [OverwatchParams](#overwatchparams) or as a JSON string passed into the main class `com.databricks.labs.overwatch.BatchRunner`.
 When passed in as a json string, it is serialized into an instance of [OverwatchParams](#overwatchparams).
 This provides strong validation on the input parameters and strong typing for additional validation options.
 All configs attempt to be defaulted to a reasonable default